networkoptix/web_packages/packages/webrtc-stream-manager/README.md

 /**
  * The access token should be a system scoped access token.
  *
- * The connectWithAccessToken static method authenticates using cookie authentication automatically.
+ * The connect static method can authenticate using cookie authentication automatically.
  */
-WebRTCStreamManager.connectWithAccessToken(webRtcUrlFactory, accessToken, videoElement).subscribe(([stream, error]) => {
+WebRTCStreamManager.connect(webRtcUrlFactory, videoElement, hasSecondaryStream, systemScopedAccessToken).subscribe(([stream, error]) => {
   if (stream) {
     targetVideoElement.srcObject = stream;
     targetVideoElement.muted = true;